Top 10 Taxes in Purchasing FAQs

 Q2.How is the tax jurisdiction code (tax jurisdiction code) determined in purchase orders?

 You activate the tax handling with tax jurisdiction codes in FI Customizing (transaction OBCO).
-In the standard system during the creation of a purchase order, the system consideres the following sources for the tax jurisdiction code: Reference item, request for quotation, contract, plant, the account assignment object.
+In the standard system during the creation of a purchase order, the system considers the following sources for the tax jurisdiction code: Reference item, request for quotation, contract, plant, the account assignment object.
 During this process, the system overwrites the respective preceding value in this list.
-If, for example, you have maintained a tax jurisdiction code with the account assignment object for a purchase order item, this entry "wins" as opposed to the entry in the plant table.
+If for example, you have maintained a tax jurisdiction code with the account assignment object for a purchase order item, this entry "wins" as opposed to the entry in the plant table.
 Besides this, the tax jurisdiction code can be entered manually.

 If you use the function from 493515, also the tax jurisdiction code from the delivery address can be taken into account (see below.).